Scheduling Open

 Does Adding Class Descriptions to a Texas Will Create Class Gifts?

-What is a class description?
+What is a Class Gift?

 When you create a will in Texas, you have the option of adding class gifts to your estate plan.
 A class gift is a bequest that is given to a group of people, rather than an individual.
 You can use a class gift to leave money or property to your family, friends, or any other group that you choose.